R-a-y-Zhang/hackerhour/talk.md

 9. The time of last modification.
 10. The name of the file or directory.

+### Zip, Bzip2, Gzip, and Tar
+One of the most common formats that you will encounter are compressed and archive files.
+The most common of these files are zip (.zip), bzip2 (.bz or .bz2), gzip (.gz), and tarball (.tar).
+The last one is a bit different from the other ones but that distinction can be saved for you to figure out with Google.
+#### Compressing to zip and making tarballs
+To make a zip file, you simply do "zip [zip file name].zip [files or directories]" and it will compress the files to into a zip.
+If you have directories, use the
+"-r" option.
+To unzip, you would execute "unzip [zipfile]" and it will unzip it to the current directory.
+To unzip to another directory, set a destination with "-d", e.g. "unzip [zipfile] -d [dst]"

+To create a tarball, you would execute "tar -cvf [tarball name].tar [files or directories]" and to extract one you would do "tar -xvf [tarball name] (-C [target-directory])".
+Sometimes, you will see a ".gz" somewhere in the tarball extension (e.g. tarball.tar.gz), meaning that the files were compressed with gzip.
+Then, you would add a "z" to "-xvf" (so "-xvzf") to extract it.
+The letters, in the options mean the following:
++ "-c" means compress and "-x" means extract (easy way to remember: you **C**ompress a file and you e**X**tract a tarball)
++ "-v" means verbose mode, which shows you every file that it has unarchived.
+You do not need this if you do not want the vomit of text to appear on your screen.
++ "-f" means the file to read or write from
++ "-z" the tarball uses gzip for compression.
+Do not use if ".gz" is not in the extension.
+If it uses bzip2, use "-j" instead.

+There are various tools out there to extract and compile all the different compression and archive formats, but these are the ones I usually use.

 ### Space Usage
 df (-h) : Shows the disk space and usage of all currently mounted file systems.
 Add "-h" to make output human-readable. du (-h) [directory] : Shows the disk usage of everyting in _directory_.
 Add "-h" to make output human-readable.
 You can also add "| sort -n" to